ParisaMohammadi9094/Double-Auction-Code/README.md

 Buyers (Loads): Each buyer submits a bid indicating the price they are willing to pay for a certain volume of energy.
 For example, a consumer might offer to buy 4 units of energy at $15 per unit.

 **Bid Comparison:**
-The auctioneer compares the bids from sellers and buyers to find potential matches.
+-The auctioneer compares the bids from sellers and buyers to find potential matches.
-The key objective is to find the minimum price a seller is willing to accept and the maximum price a buyer is willing to pay.
+-The key objective is to find the minimum price a seller is willing to accept and the maximum price a buyer is willing to pay.

 **Matching Process:**
-Sellers' bids are sorted in ascending order based on the price.
+-Sellers' bids are sorted in ascending order based on the price.
-Buyers' bids are sorted in descending order based on the price.
+-Buyers' bids are sorted in descending order based on the price.
-The auctioneer starts by matching the lowest seller bid with the highest buyer bid.
+-The auctioneer starts by matching the lowest seller bid with the highest buyer bid.
 If the seller's price is less than or equal to the buyer's price, a trade occurs.
-The volume of energy traded is the minimum of the seller's offered volume and the buyer's requested volume.
+-The volume of energy traded is the minimum of the seller's offered volume and the buyer's requested volume.

 **Market Clearing Price:**
 The price at which the trade occurs is typically the average of the seller's bid price and the buyer's bid price.